EECS448-KRAAG/SocialStories/README.md

 * Frontend
   * Admin can remove self as admin, possibly leading to there not being any admins left.
   * Refreshing page leaves currently selected course.
 This happens when logging in and out, etc.
+  * Manually typing into the class search dropdown causes the website to crash if backspace is pressed when there is not more text to delete.